blox-eng/blox.bg/content/pages/index.md

               borderRadius: x-large
         tagline: ''
       - title: 20x
-        subtitle: More efficient
+        subtitle: Better quality
         text: >
-          Giving the right tools for each job, the right work for the best workers.
+          Get the right materials and workers for the job, at the right time, forget about mediocrity.
         image:
           url: /images/icon2.svg
           altText: Featured icon two